Anemia is a condition in which the body does not have enough healthy red blood cells. Red blood cells provide oxygen to body tissues.

 Exams and Tests

-The doctor will perform a physical examination, and may find:
+The provider will perform a physical examination, and may find:

 - Low blood pressure, especially when you stand up